 What does it mean to get older?
 What is the term for ‘being the age at which your parents had you as a child’?
-Recently I listened to a song, and the lyrics were speaking about how, as the singer got older, her emotions became richer and complex, while her ability to share them diminished and shrank.
-What does it mean to hold universes and lifetimes within your mind, so that your inner world starts to be like a society, and the conflicts you see between people in your outer world also are visible as conflicts you see between entities in your inner world?
+I listen to 이랑, hear her sing about change, her emotions becoming richer and complex with age, while her ability to share them equally diminishes and shrinks.
+What does it mean to hold universes and lifetimes within, so that your inner world becomes a society, and the conflicts you see between people in your outer world become visible as conflicts between entities in your inner world?

 Where is the edge of conflict?
 When you see the wake of a larger ship passing by, when do you turn into the wake, push into the wave?
 When do you surf, coasting on the wave, finding a shared moment between you and the wave?
 When do you belong, hold, push, share?

 Neither ‘rolling with it’, nor ‘rebellion’, nor ‘acclimation’.
-Maybe it’s what happens when you watch your friends break up, and hold your care for both of them while you also respect the depth of their anguish and sadness.
+Maybe this is what happens when you watch dear friends break up, and hold your care for both of them while also respecting the depth of their anguish, sadness, and anger.

 Above this all, occasionally I take a flight above my own earth and ecology, take a moment to breathe, adjust my seatbelt, and look down onto the ground.
 So, I think, this is my earth.
 This is the ground.
 Look how my city looks!
 Look how that river looks!
 How can something so familiar look so strange?

 That’s what flight travel is like.